Jacalin Coated Surface can be used in assays for binding carbohydrate-binding proteins and glycoproteins.

 Jacalin, belonging to the lectins family, is a tetrameric (M.W.
-40 kDa) carbohydrate-binding protein isolated from the seeds of jack fruit Artrocarpus integrifolia agglutinin.
+40 kDa) carbohydrate-binding protein isolated from the seeds of jack fruit Artocarpus integrifolia agglutinin.
 It is well known that lectins have been used extensively for the isolation of glycol-conjugates and glycoproteins with specific carbohydrate structures.

 Jacalin shows specific affinity for molecules containing non reducing α-D-galactosyl groups, usually present in the biochemical structure of IgA1 and cell membranes.